RyanSPando/itunes_song_guessing_game/README.md

 5. Style the page so that the game looks appealing.

 ### Bonus
 1. Advanced matching.
 Make your check for song matches more permissive.
-For example, the song Happy (Dispicable Me 2), should still be correct if the user types Happy.
-You can accomplish this by splitting the string and looking at each word, or by using regular expressions (Regular expressions is more challenging but useful to learn).
+For example, the song Happy (Despicable Me 2), should still be correct if the user types Happy.
+You can accomplish this by splitting the string and looking at each word, or by using regular expressions (Regular expressions is more challenging, but useful to learn).
 2. Investigate a styling library like bootstrap and use it in your app.
 3. Make the stats data persist so that it stays on my browser even if I refresh.
 This will require learning about browser local storage.
 4. Improve the stats tab to keep a history of every song that was played, and if it was correct or incorrect.
 Allow the user to play the preview of any song in the stats tab.